 Stat/Transfer supports all versions of NLOGIT for Windows.

 Stat/Transfer can read or write data to any file type for which you have, or can obtain, an ODBC driver.
 These include such relational databases as Oracle, SQL Server, MySQL, Sybase, DB2 or Informix, or flat-file databases such as Btrieve.
+Apache Big Data formats, such as Drill, Hive, Impala and Parquet are supported through ODBC.
 When you select ODBC as an input or output file type, Stat/Transfer will present a list of installed data sources, instead of the Open or Save dialog boxes.
 If a password or other information is needed, you will be prompted automatically.
 You can also submit SQL for specialized transfers.

 The Stat/Transfer command processor allows you to save connection information, so you can automate ODBC transfers